closerdao/closer-ui/README.md

 Welcome to [traditionaldreamfactory.com](https://traditionaldreamfactory.com/)!

 This repository is created with a monorepo pattern and is built with a Turborepo - https://turbo.build/repo.
-The `apps` directory contains `tdf` app that is deployed to traditionaldreamfactory.com, and the `packages` directory contains Closer package, that is deployed to [dev.closer.earth](dev.closer.earth).
+The `apps` directory contains `tdf` app that is deployed to [traditionaldreamfactory.com](traditionaldreamfactory.com), and the `packages` directory that contains Closer package, which is deployed to [dev.closer.earth](dev.closer.earth).

 ### Apps: